 Finbar O’Connor EI0CF and ex EJM (GMH)

-1976: Suspicion and alarm generated in coast stations at proposal by Director of Radio Services that coast stations transfer control to CPMs.
-JT Dudley appointed Manager in September.
-Takeover bid by CPM fails and proposal dropped in October.
-PJ Collett appointed Senior Supervisor in November.
+There was suspicion and alarm generated in coast stations following a proposal by the Director of Radio Services that coast stations transfer control to CPMs.
+JT Dudley was appointed Manager in September.
+The takeover bid by CPM failed and the proposal was dropped in October.
+PJ Collett was appointed Senior Supervisor in November.

 On 15 November, two 120ft guyed towers were erected for the 500 kHz aerial.

 A Managers seminar was held in Wellington in March.

 On 1 June spot frequency calling began on HF, but due to lack of proper equipment, only common channels were guarded.

 In November ceiling was lowered, carpet laid and new filtered fluorescent lighting added.

 On 11 November, the HF DF facility was withdrawn and the Adcock DF sent to a museum.